ACCESS-Cloud-Based-InSAR/s1_frame_enumerator/README.md

 ## Fixed Frames

-Each fixed frame consists of 10 bursts and ensures a 2 burst overlap between frames along track.
-We only consider frames within 1 degree of the high resolution land mask high resolution GSHHG land map [here](https://www.ngdc.noaa.gov/mgg/shorelines/data/gshhg/latest/).
-See the [repository](https://github.com/ACCESS-Cloud-Based-InSAR/s1-frame-generation) for a complete description.
+Each fixed frame consists of approximately 8 bursts and at least 1 burst overlap between GUNW extents between frames along track.
+The frames themselves have only `.001` degree overlap.
+However, since ISCE2 process all bursts intersecting a given bounding box (dictated by our frames), the extents have at least 1 burst overlap and often 2 or 3 depending on the swath.
+The fixed frames are constratined to be within 1 degree of the high resolution land mask high resolution GSHHG land map [here](https://www.ngdc.noaa.gov/mgg/shorelines/data/gshhg/latest/).
+See the [repository](https://github.com/ACCESS-Cloud-Based-InSAR/s1-frame-generation) for a complete description of the methodology.

 ## Installation